viewtool/I2C_Adapter/CVI_USB_I2C_BH1750FVI/README.md

 # I2C_BH1750FVI
-An CVI project for BH1750FVI.
+A CVI project for BH1750FVI.